druid-io/druid-io.github.io/docs/latest/configuration/index.md

 #### SLF4J Request Logging

 Every request is logged via SLF4J.
 Queries are serialized into JSON in the log message regardless of the SJF4J format specification.
-They will be logged under the class `org.apache.druid.server.log.LoggingRequestLogger`.
+They will be logged under the class `io.druid.server.log.LoggingRequestLogger`.

 |Property|Description|Default|
 |--------|-----------|-------|